Ovilia/blog/_posts/2014-02-10-syntax-highlighting-for-jekyll.md

 ---
 title: Syntax Highlighting for Jekyll
-time: 2014.02.09 22:08:18
+time: 2014.02.10 01:27:57
 layout: post
 tags:
+- Syntax Highlighting
-- CSS
+- GitHub
-- jQuery
+- Setup
-- JavaScript
+- Jekyll
 excerpt: In this post, I'm going to explain how to set up syntax hightlighting for Jekyll in GitHub style.
+Although I would not say GitHub code syntax style is the prettiest one, it is a good choice if you don't want to write your own.
 ---

 > ### What You Will Learn In This Post